ben-dunc/maze_generator/README.md

 The only limit to the size of the maze is your computer.
 The mazes are generated with [Wilson's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm).

+I created this program to generate environments to train a DeepRL model with.

 ## Usage

 1. Download the program